Joey Wendle Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is second in MLB with a collective 9.7 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 9.6 K/9, the second-best in MLB.

-- The Braves have the fifth-ranked team ERA across all league pitching staffs (3.75).
+- The Braves' 3.70 team ERA ranks fifth across all MLB pitching staffs.

-- Braves pitchers combine to rank 13th in baseball in home runs given up (89 total, 1.1 per game).
+- The Braves rank 12th in baseball in home runs allowed (89 total, 1.1 per game).

-- In his most recent appearance on Sunday, the righty went five innings against the Cincinnati Reds, giving up three earned runs while surrendering seven hits.
+- In his last appearance on Monday, the right-hander threw seven innings against the Minnesota Twins, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.